 3) Consider throwing in extras like a new washer and dryer or kitchen appliances.
 If asked, be open to negotiating on smaller items like assisting with closing costs or assisting with a partial property tax payment.

 4) Clear the clutter – from the kitchen counters, from the guest room, from the office and the garage.
 Yes, it takes work, but you want to highlight your home’s space and storage, not the lack of space and storage!
+Most of the people from sellers to owners that may just look to improve their homes.

 5) Small touchups can make a huge difference.
 Take time to clean the windows and doors, give the living room and master bedroom a fresh and neutral coat of paint, and install new neutral carpet in the den or office.
 All of these cosmetic changes can make a huge impression.
 Nothing distracts a buyer like lime green walls or outdated and dirty carpeting.